jasonmccreary/blog-posts/2009-11-17-lastplayed_iphone_app.md

 I drop pin annotations on the map to represent where a song is playing.
 For scalability, I needed to determine if a pin already existed on the map so the new pin would not overlap.
 Both a WWDC session and the docs lead me to believe that this should be easy to determine.
 Somewhere, either by my misunderstanding or incorrect documentation, something went wrong.

 In theory, I could simply test the occupied rectangle for the existing pin against the new pin.
-Yet, in practice, this didn&rsquo;t hold true.
+Yet, in practice, this didn't hold true.
 If I added a new pin to the same map coordinate the tip of the pin appeared at the upper left of the existing pin.
-Shouldn&rsquo;t it have put in the same place as the existing pin?
+Shouldn't it have put in the same place as the existing pin?
 There is a centerOffset property, which I expected to return an offset to compensate for such behavior.
 But it did not.

 I battled with this for about a day.
 In the end, I offset the new pin by half the size of the existing pin.
 This gave me the expected results.
 I will not go so far to call this a bug, but at the least, it was unintuitive.

 ## Marketing LastPlayed

 I felt the idea of LastPlayed was novel.
 I did my best to rush it to market.
 But as I often find with the App Store, although there was no competition during development, others existed by release.
-It&rsquo;s such a coincidence, it makes me wonder if Apple holds similar apps and releases them simultaneously to create competition.
+It's such a coincidence, it makes me wonder if Apple holds similar apps and releases them simultaneously to create competition.
 But, although biased, LastPlayed has much better features and interface.

 Regardless of features and first to market, getting an app into the App Store is a two fold marketing nightmare.
-First, there&rsquo;s really no way to know exactly when your app will be approved.
-So it&rsquo;s very difficult to coordinate any kind of initial release.
+First, there's really no way to know exactly when your app will be approved.
+So it's very difficult to coordinate any kind of initial release.
 Second, with 100,000 apps and counting, your app drowns within 2 days.
-Unless you have the best app ever or backed by a company budget, it&rsquo;s tough to stay on top.
+Unless you have the best app ever or backed by a company budget, it's tough to stay on top.

 All us garage developers are left with is: